Careers in Northwestern IT

 Summary Responsibilities

-- Assist with the management of Northwestern IT’s social media accounts with a focus on Facebook, Twitter, and eventually Instagram; work will include editorial calendar management; content ideation, creation, and execution; and analyzing and reporting metrics.
+- Assist with the management of Northwestern IT’s social media account with a focus on Twitter, and eventually Instagram; work will include editorial calendar management; content ideation, creation, and execution; and analyzing and reporting metrics.

-- Draft editorial content for a variety of communication vehicles, including the Northwestern IT website and e-newsletter, as well as the Digital Learning website.
+- Draft editorial content for a variety of communication vehicles, including the Northwestern IT website and e-newsletter.

-- Provide pre-, on-site, and post-event support, as needed, for Northwestern IT departments (Research Computing Services, Teaching and Learning Technologies, etc.) offering consultations, workshops, and other events.
+- Provide pre-, on-site, and post-event support, as needed, for Northwestern IT departments (Research Computing and Data Services, Teaching and Learning Technologies, etc.) offering consultations, workshops, and other events.

 - Comply with Northwestern University and Information Technology policies, procedures, protocols, and standards of ethics and integrity.